 as far western Maryland as you can get & still be in Maryland

 Married empty nester & loving every minute of it!
-Mom to four retired racing greyhounds, Harley, Blue, Willow & Jello.
-(Also have two pussycats, two cockatiels, a cage of zebra finches, & an aquarium.)
-Rather new to knitting (4 years maybe?) and LOVING every minute of it.
-Angry at myself for wasting the last 50 years not knitting.
+Mom to four retired racing greyhounds, Harley, Blue, Willow & Smoky.
+(Also have a fool pussycat, three cockatiels, five parakeets, a cage of zebra finches, & an aquarium.)
+Knitting is my passion.
+I am not especially good at it, but I'm learning.

 What's your Ravelry ID (if you have one)? (www.ravelry.com)